 For many cruise executives, destinations, suppliers and tour operators, this is the premier industry event of the year, an opportunity to meet in a roundtable format with key players to analyze industry trends and discuss current issues.
-The FCCA Conference brings together over 100 cruise executives and 1,000 industry partners.
-For 2010, the Conference will be held in Santo Domingo, Dominican Republic, October 25-29.
+The FCCA Conference brings together over 100 cruise executives and 1,200 industry partners.
+The 18th Annual FCCA Conference and Trade Show will take place in Puerto Rico from October 3-7.

 The Annual Golf Tournament has become an important resource for meeting top executives in an exclusive casual atmosphere.
 Play in a foursome hosted by a Cruise Executive and contribute to a worthy cause, the FCCA Foundation.
-The Golf Tournament will take place on Monday, October 25, 2010.
+The Golf Tournament will take place on Tuesday, October 4, 2011.

-As the FCCA proceeds into tomorrow, they will remain steadfast in their mission to create win-win partnerships between the cruise lines and cruise destinations throughout the greater Caribbean and Latin American region.
+As the FCCA proceeds into tomorrow, it will remain steadfast in its mission to create win-win partnerships between the cruise lines and cruise destinations throughout the greater Caribbean and Latin American region.